NPDeehan/SendEmailCamunda8Example/README.md

 ## What is the Send Email worker doing?

-First the worker will subscribe to a specific job or topic, this is determined by the annotation at the top of the class, in this case it's `SendEamil`
+First the worker will subscribe to a specific job or topic, this is determined by the annotation at the top of the class, in this case it's `SendEmail`

 ```java
     @ZeebeWorker(type = "SendEmail")